Intermediate-App-Dev-and-Deploy/Weather-App/README.md

 # Weather App Project
 Using API's to assign variable values, automatically updated from the Internet, preparing Device Deployment

+Question: what are some APIs that students might be interested in
+- how is data delivered
+- how can it be known
+- purpose: self populating variables, similar to Strings from Music Files

 ---

 # CAUTION